Should I Choose Cosmetic Bonding or Veneers?

 Neither bonded teeth nor veneers require any special care.
 They do, however, remain in better shape for longer if you maintain proper oral hygiene habits and take general precautions.

-To ensure your teeth are healthy, and no serious issues arise, be sure to visit our cosmetic dentists every 3–6 months for a cleaning.
+To ensure your teeth are healthy and no serious issues arise, be sure to visit our dentists every 6 months for a professional teeth cleaning.
 We can check in on the results of your procedure as well as the overall state of your teeth.

 Explore Cosmetic Dentistry With Us

-If you are dissatisfied with how your smile looks, the cosmetic dentists of Hometown Dental would be more than happy to work with you to change that.
+If you are dissatisfied with how your smile looks, our cosmetic dentists in Canton, MI, would be more than happy to work with you to change that.
 Whether you choose cosmetic bonding or porcelain veneers, we know you’ll love your renewed confidence.
-Contact us online to make an appointment or call our office in Canton, MI today.
+Contact us online to make an appointment or call Hometown Dental today at (734) 667-4941.